 \subsection{Quality of RIR Reconstruction}

+\textbf{SoundSpaces.} Tab. \ref{tab:exp_results} shows the performance comparison of {\name} against the prior works on the SoundSpaces scenes.
 A shared superscript between a baseline and {\name} indicates the same method for reconstructing time-domain RIR from the predicted spectrum. $\blacksquare$ When we use the same reconstruction method, {\name} consistently outperforms all corresponding baselines in terms of T60 and EDT, and is either better or comparable in C50.
-This marks a good ability of {\name} to capture the RIR's pattern in energy decay. $\blacksquare$ For example, with Griffin–Lim, {\name}(GLim) achieves a $22\%$ lower T60 than NeRAF, with nearly the same C50.
+This marks a good ability of {\name} to capture the RIR's pattern in energy decay. $\blacksquare$ With Griffin–Lim, {\name}(GLim) achieves a $22\%$ lower T60 than NeRAF, with nearly the same C50.
 With the ground-truth phase, {\name}(GTP) also outperforms AV-NeRF across all metrics, with a notable $40\%$ and $26\%$ improvement in T60 and C50. $\blacksquare$ Even when relying on predicted phase, {\name}(PreP) has a slight improvement in T60 and a comparable C50 than NACF.
-Using random phase, {\name}(RanP) performs almost a $2\times$ as its baseline NAF over T60 and C50. $\blacksquare$ Finally, {\name} and all neural implicit baselines show large improvements over conventional audio coding methods reported in the top $4$ rows of \cref{tab:exp_results}.
+Using random phase, {\name}(RanP) performs almost a $2\times$ as its baseline NAF over T60 and C50. $\blacksquare$ Finally, from Tab. \ref{tab:exp_results}, {\name} and all neural implicit baselines show large improvements over conventional audio coding methods.